Beny25/wallet-linera/README.md

 😄 TL;DR

 Less CLI.
-More clicks.
+More browser.
-Same microchains.
+Same Linera microchains.

-Building a friendlier way to interact with Linera one browser tab at a time.
+Building a friendlier way to interact with Linera — one browser tab at a time.

 ---